 - Social engagements.
 See the “say no” section below and decide which invitations you will say yes to, and which you will decline.
 Social get-togethers may not feel as fun if you cram too many of them into your schedule, without sufficient time for rest

-Minimise alcohol consumption
+MinimiZe alcohol consumption

 It’s a social time of the year when alcohol consumption increases for many.
-Be aware that alcohol creates MORE stress inside the body by making internal organs and systems work harder and can result in a restless sleep.
+Be aware that alcohol creates MORE stress inside the body by making internal organs and systems work harder and can result in restless sleep.
 If you choose to drink alcohol, be very mindful of how much and how often.
-Also ensure you drink sufficient extra water to keep your body hydrated.
+Also, ensure you drink sufficient extra water to keep your body hydrated.

 The Ministry of Health in New Zealand recommends NO MORE THAN two standard drinks a day for women and no more than three for men PLUS at least two alcohol-free days every week.
-Bear in mind these are upper limits, and not guidelines for optimal health.
+Bear in mind these are upper limits and not guidelines for optimal health.

+So sure, enjoy a glass of wine as part of your holiday celebrations.
+A little mindfulness will also go a long way to making sure the adverse effects do not outweigh the benefits.
 If you’ve had a bit of a binge on alcohol or food, read these tips to help you get back on track.

 Breathe into your belly to reduce stress